6 Ways to Help Your Stressed Pet Get Better Sleep

 Williams says anti-anxiety medication—under the guidance of a veterinarian—is an option, although it’s recommended to try other remedies first.
 She emphasizes that medication should only be used in moderation, perhaps only on occasion during heightened periods of anxiety or for a limited period until you can resolve the issue without meds.

 If you’d prefer to go the natural route to improve your pet’s sleep, Williams says that sometimes, starting melatonin at bedtime can help reset the sleep cycle and improve nighttime relaxation.
+(Learn more about melatonin for dogs.)

 “Just like when introducing a new food to a dog’s diet, make sure the medication agrees with their system,” Williams advises.
 “Watch for vomiting and change in the consistency of their feces.”